-It is further necessary to define how many viewing directions should be considered and which is the wavelength range and resolution of the virtual detectors.
+It is further necessary to define how many viewing directions should be considered and which are wavelength and spatial range and resolution of the virtual detectors.
 If we assume a rectangular coordinate system with x-, y-, and z-axis, a viewing direction is given by its angle θ with the z-axis and by the azimuthal angle φ with the xz-plane.
 The number of viewing directions considered by STOKES is declared by the two commands: